 Prof. Krusche co-authored a book with Vinayak Bharne titled Rediscovering the Hindu Temple, Cambridge Scholars Press, fall 2012.

-Prof. Krusche received her Master's from Dessau, where the Bauhaus architecture first originated.
+Prof. Krusche received her PhD from Technical University Dresden, and Master's from Dessau, where the Bauhaus architecture first originated.
 She holds a Bachelor of Architecture from Bombay University, India.

 Recently Taught Courses

 ARCH 41111 Design V